How to sell used tech accessories in Colombia: chargers, headphones, and spare parts

 ❓ How much does a used original iPhone charger cost in Colombia?

 Its price is usually around COP $25,000 to COP $75,000 (second-hand market reference, July 2026).
-The exact value depends on the physical condition, model, and charging power (for example, if it is a 20W fast charger).
+The exact value depends on physical condition, the model, and charging power (for example, if it's a 20W fast charger).

-❓ Can you sell a single spare headphone (AirPod)?
+❓ Can you sell a single replacement headphone (AirPod)?

 ❓ What should I do before handing over used wireless headphones?

 You must completely unlink them from your accounts and clean them thoroughly.
-It is essential to remove the headphones from your Apple (Find My iPhone) or Google account so that the new owner can pair them without any blocks.
+It is essential to remove the headphones from your Apple (Find My) or Google account so that the new owner can link them without blocks.

 ❓ How do I avoid scams when selling tech accessories?